Chef Jeff Osaka

 In 2014, Chef Jeff Osaka received a James Beard Foundation Best Chef Southwest semifinalist nomination.

 In 2015, Chef Osaka opened Osaka Ramen, his interpretation of a traditional ramen shops well as Sushi–Rama, a conveyor–belt sushi concept, both located in the heart of the RiNo Arts District.
 In fall 2016, Osaka, alongside business partner Ken Wolf, introduced Denver Central Market and later that year, Chef brought back his critically acclaimed twelve concept with 12@Madison in the Congress Park neighborhood (which sadly shuttered in May 2020 in the midst of COVID–19).

 Now in 2022, Sushi–Rama x Osaka Ramen has expanded with locations in DTC, Lone Tree, Aurora and inside Denver International Airport with another location set to open in Broomfield, Colo. in the summer of 2022

-Designed to be different
+Designed to be Different.

-Fast casual.
-Full service.
+Fast Casual.
+Full Service.

 Another element that sets us apart from traditional kaiten is our staff.
-Our Executive Chef for all locations, Shaun Motoda, takes pride in ensuring the freshest, fastest, tastiest food comes out from the kitchen, every time.
+Our Executive Chef for all Sushi-Rama locations, Shaun Motoda, takes pride in ensuring the freshest, fastest, tastiest food comes out from the kitchen, every time.
 Our waitstaff adds to the experience with their warmth and efficiency.
 All guests are greeted in less than a minute from when they arrive, no matter how busy we are, and unlike most other conveyor belt sushi restaurants that are totally self-service, our staff is always ready to serve you a cup of green tea, or your favorite sake, tasty beer or craft cocktail.